🌿 A Personal Message from Ya’Acov & Susannah 🌿

 As the Long Dance approaches, I find myself feeling the same mix of humility, gratitude, and awe that I’ve felt every single year we’ve done this.
 The ceremony is as alive and surprising as ever.
 It keeps teaching me, humbling me, healing me.
 And reminding me why I’m here.

 The Long Dance strips away the fluff.
 There’s no performance.
 No escape.
 Just the beat, the earth, the fast, and the prayer — danced, spoken, cried, sweated, and offered through the body.
 It’s a space where I get to remember myself not through ideas, but through direct experience.
-Where I can lay down my burdens and ask, again, what is truly mine to carry.
-And how to carry it well.
+Where I can lay down my burdens and ask, again, what is truly mine to carry, and how best to carry it well.

 side by side